Kathleen E. Halvorsen

 Natural Resource Policy

 I have a joint appointment with the Department of Social Sciences and the School of Forest Resources and Environmental Science.
-As part of the Environmental and Energy Policy Graduate Program, I teach the Advanced Natural Resource Policy and Principles of Interdisciplinary Sustainability Research which is an international class taught to MTU students and students at universities across the Americas.
+As part of the Environmental and Energy Policy Graduate Program, I teach the Advanced Natural Resource Policy and Principles of Interdisciplinary Team Science which is an international class taught to MTU students and students at universities across the Americas.

 I currently have two main research foci, both of which relate to mitigating climate change in an international context.
 One relates to the development of biofuels in the United States, Europe, Asia, and Latin America.
 This includes identification of impacts, barriers and opportunities related to this development.
 I view bioenergy as one important tool in our climate change mitigation toolbox.
 This work also links to public understandings of climate change causes and solutions.

 I served on the 2010-11 National Academy of Science's Committee on the Economic and Environmental Impacts of Increasing Biofuels and you can download our report as a free pdf here.
 I lead a group of about 100 scientists and students from Brazil, Mexico, Canada, Uruguay, Argentina, and the United States with a five year National Science Foundation Partnerships in International Research and Education (PIRE) grant to study the policy and socioecological dimensions of forest-related bioenergy development across the Americas.

 On a more personal level, I love to spend time hiking, snowshoeing, cross country skiing, spinning yarn, knitting, and spending time with my dogs.